Peter Francis Williams

 Peter Francis Williams is an amateur astronomer from New South Wales, Australia.
 He specializes in early detection of declines in R Coronae Borealis-type stars and the long-term monitoring of several southern Mira variables and eclipsing binary stars.
 He was the first person who detected the naked-eye Nova known as V382 Velorum in 1999 and seven years later he discovered the Nova Ophiuchi 2006.
 Both discoveries brought him the Nova/Supernova Award of the American Association of Variable Star Observers.
 In 2007 he received the Amateur Achievement Award of the Astronomical Society of the Pacific.
 He is a life member of the Sutherland Astronomical Society.

+In 1998, he discovered a comet now known as C/1998 P1.